graphdeco-inria/editable-gaussian-reflections/README.md

 ``` -->

 ## Viewing and editing pretrained models
-[Pretrained models are available here](https://repo-sam.inria.fr/nerphys/editable-gaussian-reflections/pretrained/index.html) and can be viewer with:
+[Pretrained models are available here](https://repo-sam.inria.fr/nerphys/editable-gaussian-reflections/pretrained/index.html) and can be viewed with:

 ```bash
 MODEL_PATH=pretrained/shiny_kitchen